 From the graphic point of view, spans associated with tags in a selection are highlighted in a stronger way (e.g., a darker color) than they are when highlighted because of hovering and, unlike the highlighting effect triggered by hovering, it is not possible to distinguish between adjacent selected spans associated with the same node.
 When the selection includes one or more paths between nodes (that is, all of the nodes in a path within the query are selected), spans associated with edge tags are also highlighted.

-The visual appearance of the spans associated with tags of selected nodes or edges does not change as the result of an hovering event, as shown in Figure 13.
-Moreover, as the reader might already have noticed, when a non-empty selection is present, the add-buttons become invisible without changing the layout of the text.
+The visual appearance of the spans associated with tags of selected nodes or edges does not change as the result of an hovering event, as shown here: